robbytables/bug-free-invention/unit-6-flask/instructor-resources/01-web-dev-intro/01-web-dev-slides.md

 ## Discussion: What Is Web Development?

-Does anyone want to guess (or know) what web development consists of?
+Does anyone want to guess (or know) what web development comprises?

 <aside class="notes">